axonivy-market/ai-assistant/ai-assistant-product/README.md

 The **Rephrase step** is designed to help AI refine user input before executing specific actions or using tools.
 This is particularly useful when the user's message is vague, incomplete, or not structured in a way that the AI can immediately process.
 By rephrasing the input, the AI ensures that the information is more precise, making it easier to use with target tools or functions.

-- **toolId**: Refers to the tool the AI will use as the target.
+- **toolId**: refers to the tool the AI will use as the target.
 AI should use JSON schema of the corresponding tool to rephrase the message.
-By defining this attribute, you ensures that the rephrased input is compatible with the tool’s requirements.
+By defining this attribute, you ensure that the rephrased input is compatible with the tool’s requirements.
-    - Example:
+    - example:
         - user input “find my sick leave task”
-        - You have a tool to find task by name, description, priority,… but user didn’t tell you that which field he want to use.
+        - you have a tool to find task by name, description, priority,… but user didn’t tell you that which field he want to use.
 Therefore you should rephrase the message before use it with the ivy tool.
         - → find task with name ‘sick leave’

-- **customInstruction**: Provides specific guidelines for how the AI should rephrase the message.
+- **customInstruction**: provides specific guidelines for how the AI should rephrase the message.
 This helps the AI handle particular cases such as abstract terms or dates, formatting them into more useful data.

-- **onRephrase**: Defines the next step to execute if the AI determines that it needs to rephrase the message.
+- **onRephrase**: defines the next step to execute if the AI determines that it needs to rephrase the message.

-- **onSuccess**: Specifies the step to run if the AI does not need to rephrase the message.
+- **onSuccess**: specifies the step to run if the AI does not need to rephrase the message.

-- **examples**: A list of predefined examples that guide the AI in understanding how to rephrase user messages.
+- **examples**: a list of predefined examples that guide the AI in understanding how to rephrase user messages.
 Each example consists of:
-    - **before**: The original, unstructured message from the user.
+    - **before**: the original, unstructured message from the user.
-    - **after**: The rephrased message that the AI would generate for better clarity and actionability
+    - **after**: the rephrased message that the AI would generate for better clarity and actionability.

 ```json
 {